logicly-au/pmhc-mds-spec/doc/reporting-arrangements.rst

 Outcome Measure Standard Deviations will be updated in the second half of August each year.

+* `Download PMHC Outcome Measure Standard Deviations 2021 as XLSX <_static/2021-pmhc-outcome-measure-standard-deviations.xlsx>`_.
-`Download PMHC Outcome Measure Standard Deviations 2020 as XLSX <_static/2020-pmhc-outcome-measure-standard-deviations.xlsx>`_.
+* `Download PMHC Outcome Measure Standard Deviations 2020 as XLSX <_static/2020-pmhc-outcome-measure-standard-deviations.xlsx>`_.

 Support arrangements
 --------------------